Are you wondering how does Bright Futures Scholarship works? Let us explain.

 While some students can achieve the scores required by the BFS without any assistance, the vast majority require help.
 That’s where we come in – with private and/or group test prep –which forms the basis of the investment opportunity that we described above in the opening of this blog.
 In short, we’re here to help students understand exactly how the Bright Futures Scholarship works.

 We compared the financial costs to graduate from the 12 Florida State University System schools with the per-credit-hour awards for the FAS and FMS, calculated the savings accumulating using the credit hours needed to graduate, and then computed a return on investment based on a $2,000 investment in test prep (some families invest more, some less.
 We picked a round number reflecting a fairly rigorous test prep regime).
 Here are our findings:

 The highest ROI, at a whopping 1,526% (saving you more than $30,000), would occur with a FAS award for a student attending the University of West Florida, and the lowest ROI, at a still-exceptionally-good 957% (a measly(!) $19,143.60 savings), would occur with a FMS award for a student attending FA&M, FGCU, FIU, FL Poly, FSU, New College, UF, UNF, or USF.
 Compared to Berkshire Hathaway's ROI over the last five years — approximately 12% — I'd take the test prep investment any day!

 This isn’t rocket science: All of those ROIs are outstanding, and – because we’ve helped countless students increase their SAT and ACT scores – it’s well worth the “risk” to invest in test prep.
-Call us today to find out how we can help, or better yet, check out our Eagle Eye Test Prep promo that's available this summer!
+Call us today to find out how the Bright Futures Scholarship works and how we can help, or better yet, check out our Eagle Eye Test Prep promo that's available this summer!